JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 1. Experience Again: Alien Breed Impact 1,2,3,
 5. Wii Baseball series win!
 6. Horizon Chase Turbo, Trackmania Turbo (VR),
-7. Nex Machina, X-Morph Defense
+7. Nex Machina, X-Morph Defense, Air Mech Command VR,
-8. The Signal from Tolva, Titanfall 2, Warhammer: Vermintide
+8. The Signal from Tolva, Titanfall 2, Warhammer: Vermintide, Destiny 2,
+9. Bloody Zombies, Bad Ass Babes,

 Which of The games to practice and win below are important?
 Redout VR, Blasters of the Universe, Burnout Paradise (with wheel), Age of Barbarian